arkivanov/Decompose/docs/getting-started/installation.md

 - The one developed and maintained by Google is Android only, called [Jetpack Compose](https://developer.android.com/jetpack/compose).
 - The Kotlin Multiplatform variant of Jetpack Compose maintained by both JetBrains and Google, called [Multiplatform Compose](https://github.com/JetBrains/compose-multiplatform).

-=== "Before v3.0.0-alpha01"

-    Due to this fragmentation Decompose provides two separate extension modules for Compose:

-    === "Groovy"

-        ``` groovy
-        implementation "com.arkivanov.decompose:extensions-compose-jetpack:<version>"
-        // or
-        implementation "com.arkivanov.decompose:extensions-compose-jetbrains:<version>"
-        ```

-    === "Kotlin"

-        ``` kotlin
-        implementation("com.arkivanov.decompose:extensions-compose-jetpack:<version>")
-        // or
-        implementation("com.arkivanov.decompose:extensions-compose-jetbrains:<version>")
-        ```
-    Both modules are used to connect Compose with Decompose components.
+Decompose provides extensions for Compose and depends on Multiplatform Compose, which makes it also compatible with Android Jetpack Compose.
+The extensions are used to connect Compose with Decompose components.
 Please see the corresponding [documentation page](../extensions/compose.md).
-Typically only one module should be selected, depending on the Compose variant being used.

-=== "Since v3.0.0-alpha01"

-    Since Decompose version v3.0.0-alpha01 there is just one extension module for Compose - compatible with both Jetpack Compose and Multiplatform Compose.

 === "Groovy"

     ``` groovy
     implementation "com.arkivanov.decompose:extensions-compose:<version>"
     ```
 === "Kotlin"

     ``` kotlin
     implementation("com.arkivanov.decompose:extensions-compose:<version>")
     ```

-    The module is used to connect Compose with Decompose components.
-Please see the corresponding [documentation page](../extensions/compose.md).
-#### Support for Compose for iOS and Web (JS/Canvas and Wasm)

-=== "Before v3.0.0-alpha01"

-    Compose for iOS and Web (JS/Canvas, not Wasm) are supported and published from a separate branch: `compose-experimental`.
-This means that a special version suffix for all Decompose modules is required when configuring dependencies.
-Please note that Wasm target is not supported on versions older than v3.0.0-alpha01.

-    === "Groovy"

-        ``` groovy
-        implementation "com.arkivanov.decompose:decompose:<version>-compose-experimental"
-        implementation "com.arkivanov.decompose:extensions-compose-jetbrains:<version>-compose-experimental"
-        ```

-    === "Kotlin"

-        ``` kotlin
-        implementation("com.arkivanov.decompose:decompose:<version>-compose-experimental")
-        implementation("com.arkivanov.decompose:extensions-compose-jetbrains:<version>-compose-experimental")
-        ```

-=== "Since v3.0.0-alpha01"

-    All Compose variants (Android, JVM/Desktop, Native/iOS, Native/macOS, JS/Canvas, Wasm) are published from the main branch, please add dependencies as usual (no version suffixes required).
+Supported multiplatform targets: Android, JVM/Desktop, Native/iOS, Native/macOS, JS/Canvas and JS/Wasm.

 ## Extensions for Android views